anchor/fleet-magento-docs/docs/getting-started/installing-fleet-tool.md

 ### Set up a configuration directory

 It can be annoying to always add the `--host` flag at the begining of every command.
-Likewise for adding `--key-file` and `--cert-file` which we'll have to do for all future commands.
+Likewise for adding `--key-file` and `--cert-file` which we would have to do for all future commands.
 That's why the fleet tool creates a configuration directory in `~/.config/anchorfleet/`.

 Next we can create a config file so we don't have to specify: